ubarsc/pylidar/doc/source/index.rst

 ^^^^^^^^^^

 After installation, run pylidar_test to run a number of tests to check that the install is OK.
-You will need the latest testdata_X.tar.gz file (with the highest 'X') from the `downloads area <https://github.com/ubarsc/pylidar/releases>`_.
-Pass the path to this file to pylidar_test with -i option.
-See `the wiki page <https://github.com/ubarsc/pylidar/wiki/Testdata>`_.
+You will need the latest testdata_X.tar.gz file (with the highest 'X') from the links in the `wiki page <https://github.com/ubarsc/pylidar/wiki/Testdata>`_.
+Pass the path to this file to pylidar_test with the -i option.

 Conda
 ^^^^^